Tipping

 Valet

 There was a time when all Valet in Las Vegas was free, especially at the hotel casinos.
 Those days have come and gone.
 I remember talking to one of my friends who works at MGM Valet.
-He said his tips fell off a cliff once they started charging for parking and sadly that makes sense.
-What used to be free now costs $20-$30 bucks, so common sense will tell you people are going to tip less.
-If you happen to be lucky enough to hold an MGM Platinum Card or a Caesar's Diamond Card, then Valet is free but if you have to pay for parking, at least a $5 bill is a good tip, maybe more if they kept your car in the front so you don’t have to wait to get it back.
+He said his tips fell off a cliff once they started charging for parking, and sadly that makes sense.
+What used to be free now costs $20-$30, so common sense will tell you people will tip less.
+If you happen to be lucky enough to hold an MGM Platinum Card or a Caesar's Diamond Card, then Valet is free, but if you must pay for parking, at least a $5 bill is a good tip, maybe more if they keep your car in the front, so you don't have to wait in a long line to get it back.

 The Bellman

-We are surprised we have to bring this one up, but some people do not realize that when Bellman store your luggage, and then bring it up to the front door or up to your room, it is common courtesy to tip.
-A standard to tip is $1-$3 per bag but these days a $5 bill will suffice.
+We are surprised we have to bring this one up, but some people do not realize that when Bellman stores your luggage and brings it up to the front door or your room, it is common courtesy to tip.
+A standard tip is $1-$3 per bag, but a $5 bill will suffice these days.
 However, if it takes a long time, maybe less.
 Again, it depends on the service or the lack thereof.

 The Front Desk

-One thing I always like to try in Las Vegas is the “Andrew Jackson Trick”.
+I always like to try the "Andrew Jackson Trick" in Las Vegas.
 Andrew Jackson is also known as a $20 bill.
-Front desk workers don't get tipped often but they have the ability to check on the hotel’s availability, upgrade you to a better room, and in some cases, provide you with a discount.
-But before you go dropping an “Andrew Jackson, ask them for help; find out if there are any available upgrades or discounts.
+Front desk workers don't get tipped often, but they can check on the hotel's availability, upgrade you to a better room, and in some cases, provide you with a discount.
+But before dropping an "Andrew Jackson," ask them for help; find out if there are any available upgrades or discounts.
 You can determine the amount to give them depending on what they give you.

 Concierge

-If you're working with us, it's a highly unlikely that you will need a Concierge, however, if you do use their services and they offer you sound advice or good hookup, that would warrant a small gratuity.
-Usually $3-$20 will do the trick based on the services they provide.
+If you're working with us, it's highly unlikely that you will need a Concierge; however, if you use their services and they offer sound advice or a good hookup, that would warrant a small gratuity.
+Usually, $3-$20 will do the trick based on their services.

-This is a big one for us because we work a lot with the Gentlemen's Clubs.
-All the deals we offer, includes a couple of drinks, entry, some Bottle Service and transportation.
+Strip Club rides are big for us because we work with a lot of the Las Vegas Strip Clubs.
+Most of the deals we offer include a couple of drinks, entry, some Bottle Service, and transportation.
 These drivers are working hard running all over Vegas hooking people up with rides, so at least a $5-$10 tip, depending on the service, is a fair amount.

-The gorgeous strippers of Las Vegas make a living off their tips.
+The gorgeous Las Vegas Strippers make a living off their tips.
 Aside from a pay-to-play situation such as lap dances or a trip to the back room, these Vegas Girls are your entertainers for the evening.
-If they're putting on a good pole show or they are friendly, then a $1 to $20 tip is decent.
+If they're putting on a good pole show, or they are friendly, then a $1 to $20 tip is decent.
+Strippers are not Las Vegas Escorts.
+If an escort is your cup of tea, we have a guide for that.

 Your Casino Host and Dealers

 The Casino Host is another big one.
-He or she can hook you up with rooms, meals, Bottle Service and more.
-This is all based on the amount you gamble; the more you gamble, the better the services.
+They can hook you up with hotel deals, meals, bottle service, and more.
+This is all based on the amount you gamble.
+The more you gamble, the better the services.
 The gratuity should be based on the size of the hookup.
-Some perks might include suites, free meals, or some comp Bottle Service, and if that’s the case, then a tip of $100+ would be in order.
+Some perks might include suites, free meals, or some comp table service, and if that's the case, then a tip of $100+ would be in order.

 Your VIP Host

-Since we are a VIP Hosting Company, we might be a little biased on this one.
+Since we are an Independent VIP Hosting Company, we might be slightly biased.
 Our job is to make sure your stay in Las Vegas is fantastic.
-If everything goes smoothly and you are impressed with our services, then we’d be lying if we didn’t admit that we would appreciate any gratuity you are willing to offer us, however, it is not a requirement.
+If everything goes smoothly and you are impressed with our services, then we'd be lying if we didn't admit that we would appreciate any gratuity you are willing to offer us; however, it is not a requirement.
 We would never ask or expect one, but we would certainly appreciate one.

 Your Cocktail Server

-The majority of nightclubs and pools in Las Vegas are doing auto gratuities for the cocktail servers.
-An auto-grat means no matter what you spend, you are going to be tipping the server their allotted amount of 15 to 20% whether they do a good job or not.
-You can agree or disagree with this, but that's the way it is.
+Most nightclubs and Las Vegas pool parties do auto gratuities for the cocktail servers.
+An auto-grat means no matter what you spend.
+You will be tipping the server their allotted amount of 15 to 20%, whether they do a good job or not.
+You can agree or disagree with this, but that's how it is.
 We like to see people work a little harder for their tips, but that's just us.

-But if the Club doesn't auto-grat, then at least 15% up to 20% is the norm.
-Remember, you are already paying a highly inflated price for Bottle Service or beverages so there is no need to over tip but if the server is over-the-top and you enjoyed her company, and the busser was amazing, then by all means feel free to over tip; we've done this from time to time when we found the service to be superior.
+But if the club doesn't auto-grat, then at least 15% up to 20% is the norm.
+Remember, you are already paying a highly inflated price for bottles or beverages, so there is no need to overtip, but if the server is over-the-top and you enjoyed her company, and the busser was amazing, then by all means, feel free to overtip.
+We've done this on occasion when we found the service superior, and our Las Vegas drinking experience was enhanced.

 Your Bartender